 - Drawing: Works created using dry media including chalk, charcoal, pastels, pencil, wax crayon, etc. or from the fluid medium of inks and washes applied by pen or brush are to be entered in this category.

 - Emerging Artist: Designed specifically for artists who have no experience exhibiting and selling their artwork, based in Texas (emphasis on Metroplex artists).
 If you have participated in MAIN ST. prior to this date as an Emerging Artist, you will not be eligible to participate again as an Emerging Artist.
 The application procedure and application fee are the same as the regular show; however, upon acceptance, Emerging Artists will pay a lower booth fee, have a tent provided and receive mentoring from veteran artists.
+Artists meeting the requirements of residency and frequency of juried show participation may apply in this category with any genre of work, and will be juried and scored among only those who have applied in this category.
+Final invitations will be made based on scores within this category, as well as an intent to have a broad mix of genres.
 Artists may only apply as an Emerging Artist Program or as a regular Exhibiting Artist – they may not apply for both.
 Artists applying under both the Emerging Artist program and the regular artist program will have their Emerging Artist application returned to them automatically.
-Artists must be a resident of Texas, and priority is given to those artists residing in Fort Worth and the Metroplex area.
+Artists must be a resident of Texas, with priority is given to artists residing in Fort Worth/Metroplex area.
 The Festival reserves the right to pre-screen emerging artists to make sure they are a fit for this category.
-For more information about the Emerging Artist category, please go here.

 - Fiber: All work crafted from fibers including basketry, embroidery, weaving, tapestry and papermaking.
 No machine tooling, machine-screened patterns or other forms of mass production are permitted.
 No factory produced wearable items, regardless of additional modification or enhancement by the artist, may be exhibited.